 Working with that theory in the workplace, it is easier to see why the developers designed Asana to be a great website tool for the whole organization.
 It is designed to reduce the time spent on emails while assisting project managers and organizing communication across the entire company.

-Asana's features are geared toward ease of use, ability to customize, and the organization of information.
-To do this, it makes an active distinction between tasks, projects, and work spaces.
+Asana's features are geared toward ease of use, the ability to customize, and the organization of information.
+To do this, it makes an active distinction between tasks, projects, and workspaces.

-Typically, work spaces are the most broad category of organization.
-Within a work space, you can have projects.
+Typically, workspaces are the broadest category of organization.
+Within a workspace, you can have projects.
 Within projects, you can assign tasks.

 Asana makes the everyday issue of to-do lists and task assignments easier.
 Asana's task feature is an area where emails are reduced substantially.

 Instead of having emails sent as the primary form of communication between workers, tasks can be created, communicated, and kept track of within Asana.
 Users can add details and comments about a task that everyone connected to the project can see and review.

 Asana's task section is easy to use.
 Users can see what tasks are outstanding, who been assigned to them, and when they are due.
 Once in "Your Tasks", a user can organize tasks further by "intentions" (when the user plans on completing a project, for example) and they can then archive tasks as they are completed.

 Tasks can be scheduled to repeat on a schedule, or certain day and time.
 They can also be cloned.

 Like many other tools, one can assign characteristics to a task through tags.
 Tasks can then take on additional, multiple tags.